MaRob1321/Logistics_Projects/README.md

 ## Proces
   * 1 - ETL with MSSQL to gather the data
   * 2 - Power BI for data visualization
+  * 3 - The data is updated every 15 minutes

 ## Clarification
 The names of the columns and the data shown have been changed to avoid revealing sensitive information